IOCCC image by Matt Zucker

 Do not fear if you’re not 100% sure of the significance of 2305567963945518424753102147331756070 as it is not of prime importance: or is it? :-)

-We don’t mind the use ASCII tab characters in your C code.
+We don’t mind the use of ASCII tab characters in your C code.
 Feel free to use ASCII tab characters if that suits your obfuscation needs.
-If is perfectly OK to use tab characters elsewhere in your submission, just not in markdown files as this tends complicate and annoy us when it comes time to rendering your markdown content.
+If is perfectly OK to use tab characters elsewhere in your submission, just not in markdown files as this tends annoy us when it comes time to rendering your markdown content as it complicates the process.

 If you do use ASCII tab characters in your non-markdown files, be aware that some people may use a tab stop that is different than the common 8 character tab stop.